County Borough of Southend on Sea: History

-Expansion and County borough status gained
+Expansion and county borough status gained

-The parish of Southchurch was absorbed by the borough of Southend-on-Sea on 1 November 1897.
-In 1913 the borough was expanded by gaining the former area of Leigh-on-Sea Urban District, consisting of the parish of Leigh (1527 acres) and part of the parish of Eastwood (383 acres) from Rochford Rural District.
-The civil parishes within the borough were combined to form a single parish of Southend-on Sea.
+The parish of Southchurch was absorbed by the borough of Southend-on-Sea on 1 November 1897, after which the borough contained the two parishes of Prittlewell and Southchurch; as urban parishes they were ineligible for parish councils and the corporation was the lowest elected tier of local government.

 In 1913, Southend Corporation put forward a bill to the House of Lords in 1913 to gain the status of county borough, which was not objected to by Essex County Council.
+It also expanded the borough by adding the former area of Leigh-on-Sea Urban District, consisting of the parish of Leigh (1527 acres), and part of the parish of Eastwood (383 acres) from Rochford Rural District.
+To coincide with the enlargement the civil parishes within the borough were combined to form a single parish of Southend-on Sea.

-The bill was passed and the town became a county borough in 1914, which saw the transfer of powers from Essex County Council to Southend Corporation, ending the county council's jurisdiction in the town.
+The bill was passed as the Southend-on-Sea Corporation Act 1913 (3 & 4 Geo.
+5. c. cv) and the town became a county borough in 1914, taking over county-level local government functions from Essex County Council.
+The borough remained part of Essex for other purposes such as judicial functions.

-In 1933 the borough was expanded by gaining territory of Rochford Rural District consisting of parts of the parishes of Eastwood (1342 acres), Great Wakering (156 acres), North Shoebury (499 acres) and Shopland (201 acres).
+In 1933 the borough was expanded by gaining territory of Rochford Rural District consisting of parts of the parishes of Eastwood (1342 acres), Great Wakering (156 acres), North Shoebury (including the village) (499 acres) and Shopland (201 acres).
 At the same time, the former area of Shoeburyness Urban District, consisting of the parish of South Shoebury (1031 acres) was gained.